crossfidev/Plexus-Pool/docs/developer/testing.rst

 `Alcotest <https://github.com/mirage/alcotest>`_ is a library for unit and integration testing in OCaml.
-Alcotest is the primary tool in Tezos for unit and integration for testing OCaml code.
+Alcotest is the primary tool in mineplex for unit and integration for testing OCaml code.

 Typical use cases:
  - Verifying simple input-output specifications for functions with a